matthewtole/matthewtole.com/source/blog/2017-02-25-31-things-update-1.html.markdown

 finally convinced me to go see hers.
 I had to get a fair amount of work done, but I am absolutely glad I finally crossed this item off my todo list.

-### Release a personal side project

-I built a web version of the party board game Codenames to use at a party.
-The code is available on Github and you can play online at [INSERT ADDRESS].
-I really enjoyed working on this app, and it was my first real project using Vue.js which I have really fallen in love with!

 ### Private Goals

 I also complete four private goals, which if you are really curious you can always ask me about!

 ## Incomplete Things

-I still have 21 goals left to complete in the next 9 months!
+I still have 22 goals left to complete in the next 9 months!
 Lets take a look at them and what, if any, progress I have made so far.

 ### Complete a marathon

 I have signed up for the San Francisco Marathon on July 23rd 2017.
-I have not started any kind of training plan, so I need to work on that.
+I began a self-guided training plan on February 20th, and so far it's going really well.
+I run four times a week, including a long run on the weekend, and do climbing and strength training on my rest days.

 ### Complete a 5.10d indoor climb